Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/04-ETCD-For-Beginners.md

  ## What is a ETCD?
      - ETCD is a distributed reliable key-value store that is simple, secure & Fast.

+The article provides a beginner-friendly introduction to ETCD, a distributed key-value store often used in Kubernetes.
+Here's a summary of the main points:

+- **Introduction to ETCD:**
+  - ETCD is a distributed, reliable, and fast key-value store.
+  - It is simple, secure, and widely used in distributed systems.

+- **Key-Value Store vs Traditional Databases:**
+  - Traditional databases store data in rows and columns.
+  - ETCD stores data in documents or pages, allowing flexibility without affecting other entries.
+  - Each individual or entity gets a document with all its information.

+- **Getting Started with ETCD:**
+  - ETCD is easy to install and use.
+  - Download the binary, extract it, and run the ETCD executable.
+  - ETCD listens on port 2379 by default.
+  - The ETCD control client is a command-line tool to interact with ETCD.

+- **Using ETCD Control Client:**
+  - Use `etcdctl` commands to store and retrieve key-value pairs.
+  - Example: `etcdctl set key1 value1` to store a key-value pair, `etcdctl get key1` to retrieve it.
+  - Additional options and commands can be explored with `etcdctl` tool.

+- **History of ETCD Releases:**
+  - ETCD has evolved through various versions.
+  - Version 2.0 introduced the raft consensus algorithm in 2015.
+  - Version 3.0 in 2017 brought optimizations and performance improvements.
+  - In 2018, ETCD project was incubated in CNCF.

+- **ETCDCTL Commands and Versions:**
+  - `etcdctl` commands differ between version 2 and version 3 of ETCD.
+  - Check the configured API version (`ETCDCTL_API`) using `etcdctl version`.
+  - Commands for v2: `set`, `get`, etc. Commands for v3: `put`, `get`, etc.

+- **Switching API Versions with ETCDCTL:**
+  - To switch to API version 3, set `ETCDCTL_API` environment variable to `3` for each command.
+  - Alternatively, export `ETCDCTL_API=3` for the entire session.
+  - With v3, the command structure changes (e.g., `etcdctl put`, `etcdctl get`).

+- **Conclusion:**
+  - The article ends by mentioning that future videos will explore setting up ETCD in a high-availability (HA) environment and its integration with Kubernetes.

+The article serves as a foundational guide for beginners to understand ETCD, its usage, and the basics of interacting with it using the `etcdctl` command-line tool.

 ## What is a Key-Value Store
    - Traditionally, databases have been in tabular format, you must have heared about SQL or Relational databases.
 They store data in rows and columns